bramley/phplist-plugin-captcha/README.md

 * The message to be displayed to the subscriber when the email address is rejected
 * Whether to write a record to the event log for each incorrect CAPTCHA and subscription attempt
 * Whether to send an email to the admin for each incorrect CAPTCHA and subscription attempt

+For each subscribe page that you create you can select whether it should include a captcha field.

 ### Internationalisation ###